lukejbyrne/langchain-chunking-strategy-analysis/README.md

 7. Create visualisation of the resulting numerical/binary data (time, tokens, accuracy)

 I also created a test query set for manual evaluation at [src/qa_analysis.py](https://github.com/lukejbyrne/LangChain_Chunking_Strategy_Analysis/blob/main/src/qa_analysis.py), and a [jupyter notebook file](https://github.com/lukejbyrne/LangChain_Chunking_Strategy_Analysis/blob/main/src/test.ipybn) to test each function independently using data set in the environment.

+### Costing
+Total OpenAI API cost for runs (incl. debugging and testing): $1.64
+- $0.55 - Embedding models
+- $1.09 - GPT-3.5 Turbo

+Could have saved approx. $0.70 if I used Jupyter notebook as it facilitates running of specific commands/functions, and if I implemented a local vector db earlier as it would only require 1 embedding run to save.

 ## Results